-- Contact: this page is recommended for your contact details, phone, email etc.
+- Contact: This site is recommended for your contact details, phone, mail etc.

-- Homepage: this is your homepage.
-Here you can introduce yourself (like on my homepage) or list your company's core offering and your unique selling points (as on the RAIDBOXES homepage).
+- Homepage: This is your home page.
+Here you can introduce yourself (like on my homepage) or list the core offer of your company and your unique selling points (like on the homepage of RAIDBOXES).

-- Blog: this is the page with your blog posts.
-It could also be called, for example, "news" or "latest news".
+- Blog: This is the site with your blog posts.
+For example, this can also be called "News" or "News".

 What does the perfect homepage look like?

-In his related article Felix Brodbeck explains how to win over your target group with an elevator pitch on your homepage.
+In a related article, Felix Brodbeck explains how to win over your target audience with an elevator pitch on your home page.

-Creating a page is easier than you think.
-If you want to create a new page, you just have to click on "create".
-You will probably end up in the Gutenberg Editor.
-This is the new standard editor since WordPress 5.0.
-Within the WordPress community the Gutenberg editor is very controversial, which is why some people choose to deactivate it.
-Therefore you may also still end up in the old "classic editor".
+It's easier than you think.
+If you want to create a new site , just click on "create".
+You will probably end up in the Gutenberg editor, as it is the new default editor since WordPress 5.0.
+Gutenberg is very controversial in the WordPress community, which is why some use the option to turn it off.
+Therefore, you may also end up in the old "Classic Editor".